FriederikeBock/epiclfhcal/README.md

       ./Analyse (-f) -s -i RawMuonBeamFullAcceptancePedCalib.root -o RawMuonBeamFullAcceptancePedAndScaleCalib.root
       ```

   => Plenty of room for improvement in this step.
-Could also be more interesting to save only the histograms and deal with the fit outside
+Could also be more interesting to save only the histograms and deal with the fit outside<br>
   => Potentially interesting to add a method to load or overwite calib objets from information read in txt file with cellID and values (like in case of fit failure, which we would may want/need to address on a case by case basis)